Security of the Fischlin Transform in Quantum Random Oracle Model: Introduction

 From a technical perspective, the task of making this argument rigorous is formidable.
 The output length of the random oracle is logarithmic, preventing the usual tight relationship between oracle register content and adversarial view up to negligible error.
 We therefore need to explicitly analyze every switch between the ``compressed'' and ``uncompressed'' bases of the superposition oracle using Chernoff bounds.
-The high-level strategy is now as follows.
-Pick a number $\eta$ such that (i) it is unlikely that there are $\eta$ oracle inputs in a certain sub-domain that map to zero (by an additional standard Chernoff bound), but (ii) it is likely to find roughly $\eta-k$ zeroes, where $k$ is the number of parallel repetitions in the Fischlin transform and thus the number of hash values that need to be zero for a Fischlin proof to be accepted.
-We then use the fact that it is unlikely to find $\eta$ zeroes, but likely to find $\eta$ zeroes given that the prover has succeeded and the extractor has failed, to conclude that the probability that the prover succeeds and the extractor fails is small.
+The high-level strategy is as follows.
+Pick a number $\eta$ such that (i) it is unlikely that there are $\eta$ oracle inputs in a certain sub-domain that map to zero (by a standard Chernoff bound), but (ii) it is likely to find roughly $\eta-k$ zeroes, where $k$ is the number of parallel repetitions in the Fischlin transform and thus the number of hash values that need to be zero for a Fischlin proof to be accepted.
+We then use (a somewhat cumbersome compressed oracle version of) the fact that it is unlikely to find $\eta$ zeroes, but likely to find $\eta$ zeroes given that the prover has succeeded and the extractor has failed, to conclude that the probability that the prover succeeds and the extractor fails is small.
 Proving that it is likely to find $\eta$ zeroes given that the prover has succeeded and the extractor has failed is non-trivial.
 Conditioning (or rather projecting) on these events renders the oracle register non-uniform and concentration inequalities for independent Bernoulli random variables no longer apply.
-Fortunately, symmetrizing the state and using properties of the ``extractor fails'' projector, we can define a suitable \emph{martingale} based on the outcomes of measuring the different database registers and apply the Azuma-Hoeffding concentration inequality to get the desired bound.
+Fortunately, we can simplify the analysis by symmetrizing the state with respect to permutations of the oracle database registers not associated to a hash input queried during verification.
+We can then define a martingale based on the outcomes of sequentially measuring these database registers.
+As a result of the symmetrization, the conditional expectations of these measurements can be bounded.
+This bound translates into a bound on the expected number of zeroes, and an application of the Azuma-Hoeffding concentration inequality supplies the necessary tail bound for deviations from that expected value.

-Overall, our analysis establishes that, even in the presence of quantum superposition queries, success in the Fischlin transform implicitly certifies the existence of many ``hidden'' accepting transcripts.
-While these transcripts may not be classically observable, they can be detected through concentration phenomena in the prover's measurement process, enabling straight-line extraction in the QROM.
+Overall, our analysis establishes that, even in the presence of quantum superposition queries, success in the Fischlin transform implicitly certifies the existence of some ``hidden'' accepting transcripts.
+While these transcripts may not be classically observable, they manifest themselves in the compressed oracle database, enabling straight-line extraction in the QROM.